rmagick-temp/rmagick/README.txt

 <h2 id="upgrade">Upgrading</h2>

-If you upgrade to a newer release of ImageMagick or GraphicsMagick, make sure you're using a release of RMagick that supports that release.
-Usually I put out a new release of RMagick with every new release of ImageMagick.
+If you upgrade to a newer release of ImageMagick, make sure you're using a release of RMagick that supports that release.
 It's safe to install a newer release of RMagick over an earlier release.

 <h2 id="uninstall">Uninstalling</h2>

-The `uninstall` target will uninstall RMagick completely:
+The `uninstall.rb` script will uninstall RMagick completely.
+Make sure you have administrator priviledges.
+Then run this command:

-    make uninstall
+    ruby uninstall.rb

 <h2 id="samples">More samples</h2>